franc0is/simperium-c/readme.md

 * cross-platform support
 * A sane build system

+## Examples

+Three examples are currently provided.
+They are all based on simperium's "todo" example.

+* `todo_add_remove`: a simple client which lists the todo items, adds one, and removes it
+* `todo_changes`: a client which polls the todo bucket for changes
+* `todo_ws`: a very-wip client which polls the todo bucket over websocket

 ## Dependencies

 All dependencies are included in the "3rdparty" directory.
 They are: